jomof/jomo-optimized/README.md

     return ((y2 - y1) * (x - x1)) / (x2 - x1) + y1;
   }
 ```
 One way to generalize interpolation is through simple least squares regression.
-The following code will degenerate to linear interpolation when there are only two points.
+The following code for linear regression will degenerate to linear interpolation when there are only two points.

 ```typescript
 // simple-linear-regression.ts (by Jomo Fisher)